The words 'heat' and 'temperature' are sometimes used interchangeably, but they don't mean the same thing!

-When heat energy flows from a hot object to a cooler one, we say that heat is transferred.
+Heat will always flow from a hot object to a cooler one.
+When this happens, we say that heat is transferred.